ancodeUDW/cheerio/readme.md

   * clever-like guy or girl for the quotes -> changed to candy
   * smiling guy or girl for the cheerful quotes -> changed to candy
   * check another type for custom list

+### To do
+* make smaller the spaces between lines
+* add sound to the clicks

 ### Other things for the future:
 * the app let you input your own list that helps you remember it in the future
 * maybe make a test to remember the list?
 * you can program the app to remind you every X time about a sentences
-* Share the sentence in your social networks
 * backend for new sentences

-* add advertisements - but not in the sad part
+### Bugs
+* Now when you click in the balloon, shares the sentence.
+However, that prevents it for dragging the text if is too big

 ### Todo design
 * when clicking to the candies, stars will appear around and will disappear after a while.